Vekseid/ForumSessionProvider/README.md

-This MediaWiki (1.27+) extension allows users in an Elkarte or SMF forum to be automatically signed in if they are of the appropriate usergroup while logged into the forum.
+This MediaWiki (1.27+) extension allows users in an [Elkarte Forum](https://www.elkarte.net/) or [SMF forum](https://www.simplemachines.org/) to be automatically signed in if they are of the appropriate usergroup while logged into the forum.

-For examples of this plugin in action, see:
+For examples of this in action, see:

 * [Elliquiy Role-Playing Forums Wiki](https://elliquiy.com/wiki/Welcome_to_Elluiki) (Gated adult writing community.
 Wiki active since 2006.
 Adult stuff is sequestered to private namespaces.)
 * [Legends of a World Unbent](https://worldunbent.com/) (Site I made for Minecraft and Exalted stuff - because they're both flat.
 Used as a testbed for this and OpenImporter.)